DemurestPie/TaskManager/README.md

 CSCI 3110 project managing tasks, users, and projects built using ASP.NET MVC.
 This app uses Entity Framework Core with Identity for authentication and includes full CRUD functionality for tasks, users, and projects.

+<b><u>After creating account, go into the user view, click edit on your account, and make yourself admin to access all crud operations.</u></b>

 ## Features

 - User authentication and role management using role based user logic (Admin, Manager, User)